avra-me/avra-me.github.io/content/tags/software-development.md

 icon: code
 color: "#00C853"
 ---
-☑ Skilled at producing high quality, well thought out software and architecture to meet project requirements in a wide range of industries and sectors.
+☑ Skilled at producing high quality, well-thought-out software and architecture to meet project requirements in a wide range of industries and sectors.